sonkd/myblog/_pages/about.md

 **Build my blog**

 I'd like to share and archive the knowledge of design in life, and what things I observed and enlightened.
-Write more articles on Medium to reflect and improve myself about the experiences, perceptions, and discovered things.
+Write more to reflect and improve myself about the experiences, perceptions, and discovered things.

 **Music for life**